douglasmbura/Visibility-Hackathon-WebApp/README.md

 A. Copy the GitHub template and publish your version with GitHub Pages.

+Here's are the steps:

+1. Open the [GitHub code template](https://github.com/douglasmbura/Visibility-Hackathon-WebApp) in a new tab.
+2. In the upper-right corner of the code template, sign in to your free GitHub account.
+3. In the upper-right corner, click the green Use this template button to make a copy of the repository in your GitHub account.
+On the next screen, name your repo to visibility-hackathon-team-shiners or choose a different meaningful name in all lower-case.
+Click the Create repository from template button.
+Your copy of the repo will follow this format:https://github.com/USERNAME/visibility-hackathon-team-shiners

 B. File > Make a Copy of Google Sheet template, Share, and Publish.

 C. Paste your Google Sheet browser address in two places in your GitHub repo.